 Street artist Ano paints a mural depicting birds of paradise close to Taipei 101, in the centre of the city. © Greenpeace

 After ravaging the forests of Borneo and Sumatra, the palm oil industry has reached the final frontier, Papua, home to these Birds of Paradise.
 Both the birds and the forest could be lost if we allow these companies to continue.

 That’s why street artists and volunteers from all over the world, from Melbourne to Taipei and Vienna to LA, are taking matters into their own hands.

-Their mission is simple – to re-create the essence of the extravagant, brightly colored plumage, crazy courtship dances and bizarre behaviors of these birds in our cities through huge artworks on walls.
+Their mission is simple – to re-create the essence of the extravagant, brightly coloured plumage, crazy courtship dances and bizarre behaviours of these birds in our cities through huge artworks on walls.
 To remind us of the constant threat to Indonesian wildlife, but also inspire us to act to protect it.

 It’s time for us to stand together for the future of Indonesian forests.
 Artists, students, bird enthusiasts or consumers buying palm oil products in supermarkets, we need to come together and act.

 Mural by artist Ricky Lee Gordon on a building in Long Beach, California, US. © David McNew

 Goldie’s Bird of Paradise pictured in mural by artist Matt Sewell in London, UK. © Kristian Buus

 Admire and get lost in the #WingsOfParadise artworks in your home city or on social media, or share your favourite piece with friends and start your own conversation about protecting the future of the forests and our planet.